Justin Knapp

-Justin Anthony Knapp (born November 18, 1982), also known by his online moniker Koavf, is an American Wikipedia user who was the first person to contribute more than one million edits to Wikipedia.
-As of May 2025, Knapp has made over 2.1 million edits on English Wikipedia.
+Justin Anthony Knapp (born November 18, 1982), known online as Koavf, is an American Wikipedia user who was the first person to contribute more than one million edits to Wikipedia.
+As of May 2025, Knapp has made over 2.1 million edits on the English Wikipedia.
 He was ranked No. 1 among the most active Wikipedia contributors of all time from April 18, 2012, to November 1, 2015, when he was surpassed by Steven Pruitt.

 Education

 Knapp attended Covenant Christian High School, where he enrolled in 1997.
-He holds degrees in philosophy and political science from Indiana University – Purdue University Indianapolis.
+He holds degrees in philosophy and political science from Indiana University–Purdue University Indianapolis.

 Career

 Wikipedia

 Knapp announced his millionth edit to Wikipedia on April 19, 2012.
 At the time, he had been submitting on average 385 edits a day since signing up in March 2005; about his performance he said: "Being suddenly and involuntarily unemployed will do that to you."
-Margaret Ferguson, an associate professor of political science at Indiana University – Purdue University Indianapolis and one of Knapp's professors, said she was not surprised by his dedication to editing Wikipedia.
+Margaret Ferguson, an associate professor of political science at Indiana University–Purdue University Indianapolis and one of Knapp's professors, said she was not surprised by his dedication to editing Wikipedia.
 In 2012, Wikipedia co-founder Jimmy Wales congratulated Knapp for his work and presented him with the site's highest award for his achievement by declaring that April 20 would be Justin Knapp Day.
-In a 2014 interview with Business Insider, Knapp said that "there is no typical day" with regard to his Wikipedia editing, and that his "go-to edits are small style and typo fixes".
-He also argued that the declining number of Wikipedia editors is "not necessarily a problem".

 His Wikipedia username, Koavf, was chosen as an acronym for "King of all Vext Fans", a reference to a contest Knapp entered for Vext in the 1990s.
 Knapp was a significant contributor to Wikipedia's bibliography of George Orwell, and he has also made many edits involving the categorization of albums through Wikipedia's category structure.
 In 2012, the Indianapolis Star reported that Knapp sometimes edited Wikipedia for as many as 16 hours a day.

+In a 2014 interview with Business Insider, Knapp said that "there is no typical day" with regard to his Wikipedia editing, and that his "go-to edits are small style and typo fixes".
+He also argued that the declining number of Wikipedia editors is "not necessarily a problem".
+Knapp, who has been the subject of multiple blocks/bans from editing Wikipedia, said in a 2015 interview with technology journalist Zachary Crockett that he "wouldn't be surprised if I've been banned more than anyone".
+As of November 2024, Knapp is serving a minimum one-year ban from editing Wikipedia imposed on July 24, 2024, for "persistent disruptive and combative behavior over a prolonged period, and exhausting the community's patience".